Up to 50% off sofas & mattresses — limited‑time deals.

 • Fabric composition: 100% polyester

-• Cushion fill: High-resilient foam core wrapped with polyester fiber
+• Cushion fill: High-resilient foam core with polyester fiber and feather-blend padding

-• Care (listed): Spot clean non-removable areas with a water-free stain remover (Code S); cushion covers dry clean only
+• Care: Spot clean non-removable areas with a water-free stain remover (Code S); cushion covers are dry clean only

 • Fits through doorways: 29” or wider